Guhanvasanth/Portfolio/README.md

     <section>
         <div class="card">
             <h2>About Me</h2>
-            <p>Hi, I'm Guhan Vasanth A , currently pursuing my B.Tech cse(cs) at Saveetha Engineering College.
+            <p>Hi, I'm Guhan Vasanth A , currently pursuing my B.E cse(cs) at Saveetha Engineering College.
 I'm passionate about web development, UI/UX design, and constantly learning new technologies.
 I have completed a 2-month internship at a software company, gaining practical experience in the tech industry.</p>
         </div>

         <div class="card">